-University rankings are a way to assess universities
+University rankings are a means of assessing universities

-Universities keep a close eye on the ranking lists, because they tend to be the first places where people look of information for evaluating a university as a potential partner or place to work or study, especially internationally.
-The higher the rank of a university, the more pull it has for high class operators.
+Universities closely monitor ranking lists, because they are often the first places where people seek information to evaluate a university as a potential partner or place to work or study, especially on an international scale.
+The higher the rank of a university, the more pull it has for high-class operators.

-Rankings are one way to compare universities.
-They measure most of all the profitability of research, because high level in research is valued and is also easy to measure.
-Different comparisons measure many other things as well: some of them track publications and their numbers or citations; some look at reputation, level of science and teaching, number of degrees, internationality, Nobel laureates, or the teacher-student ratio.
+Rankings serve as one way to compare universities.
+They primarily measure the profitability of research, as high level of research is valued and is also easy to measure.
+Different comparisons also gauge various other factors: some assess publications and their quantity or citations, while others consider reputation, the quality of science and teaching, the number of degrees awarded, internationality, the presence of Nobel laureates, or the teacher-student ratio.

-We take part in some five rankings every year.
-The most important of these are the “Shanghai list” ie. the ARWU university ranking published by the Jiao Tong University in Shanghai; Times Higher Education (THE) ranking; QS World University Rankings by Quacquarelli Symonds; and the CWTS ranking by Leiden University.
+The most significant rankings are the “Shanghai list” ie. the ARWU university ranking published by the Jiao Tong University in Shanghai; Times Higher Education (THE) ranking; QS World University Rankings by Quacquarelli Symonds; and the CWTS ranking by Leiden University.